SuvanshShukla/ovgu-magdeburg/Winter-SEM-II-2025-26/Machine Learnning/solutions/Assignment_9/task_9.4.md

 The nearest point to P is still B, and all the points in order of closeness are:

 D, B, E, F, C, A

+Assuming K=1, since D is the nearest neighbour in this case, P would be assigned class 2.

+Assuming K=3, since D and E are class 2, while only B is class 1.
+P would be assigned class 2.

+Assuming K=5, B & C are class 1, while D, E & F are all class 2.
+P would be assigned class 2.

+After Normalization, we can see that point is far more likely to be predicted to have class 2 than class 1.